appsmithorg/appsmith-docs/website/docs/reference/datasources/graphql.md

 #### Authentication Type

-GraphQL API [authentication types](/core-concepts/connecting-to-data-sources/authentication/authentication-type) can be defined using the protocols offered by Appsmith.
+GraphQL API[ authentication types](/core-concepts/connecting-to-data-sources/authentication/authentication-type) can be defined using the protocols offered by Appsmith.

-#### Use self-signed certificate
+#### Use Self-signed certificate

 Self-signed certificates are sometimes used in testing or internal environments, as they provide incoming/outgoing data encryption and can be created at no cost.